ARZZEZZAN/s21_decimal/README.md

 Return value - code error:
 - 0 - OK
-- 1 - Convertation error
+- 1 - convertation error

 *Note on the conversion of a float type number:*
 - *If the numbers are too small (0 < |x| < 1e-28), return an error and value equal to 0*